 - 3rd party must sign a waiver of service

-In a simple uncontested divorce, one party retains an attorney to draft all of the documents.
-Prior to having the divorce attorney draft the documents both spouses agree to the terms of the divorce including, among other things, property division, child custody, and child support.
+In an uncontested divorce, one party retains an attorney to draft all of the documents.
+Prior to having the divorce attorney draft the documents, both spouses agree to the terms of the divorce including, among other things, property division, child custody, and child support.

-It is important to note that Jill & JR do NOT represent both parties in a Simple Uncontested Divorce.
+It is important to note that Jill & JR do NOT represent both parties in an Uncontested Divorce.
 They only represent the party who has retained their services.
 It is advisable that both parties seek representation to ensure his or her rights are being enforced.